OHI-Science/ohi-science.github.io/_posts/2018-07-20-what-is-the-ohi-toolbox.md

 ## In summary

-So, when someone is “using the OHI Toolbox”, yes it means that they are calculating OHI scores for ocean management in a repeatable, transparent way.
+So, when someone is “using the OHI Toolbox”, yes it means they are calculating OHI scores for ocean management in a repeatable, transparent way.
 But, importantly, it also means they are coding openly and collaboratively, efficiently and deliberately with data, practicing and promoting open science, and building an open community of practice.